Ryan Johansen Game Preview: Avalanche vs. Ducks

 Johansen Season Stats Insights

-- In seven of 22 games this year Johansen has scored a goal, including two games with multiple goals.
+- In 24 games this season, Johansen has a plus-minus of -1, while averaging 14:46 on the ice per game.

-- Johansen has a point in seven of 22 games this season, with multiple points in three of them.
+- Johansen has scored a goal in a game seven times this year over 24 games played, with multiple goals in two of those contests.

+- In seven of 24 games this year, Johansen has registered a point, and three of those games included multiple points.

-- Johansen has had an assist in one of 22 games this season.
+- Johansen has had an assist in one of 24 games this year.

-- Johansen has an implied probability of 41.7% to eclipse his point total based on the odds.
+- Johansen's odds on his point total prop carry an implied probability of 43.5% that he hits the over.

-- Johansen has an implied probability of 25% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Johansen has an implied probability of 28.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.